|Print this article|

 We invited readers to send in their favourite travel pic -- that one photograph that perfectly captures the beauty of a place they visited.
-And we have been inundated with stunning pics of every corner of this beautiful country.
+In response, readers have sent in wonderful photographs from all across India.
+Here we feature some of the photographs readers sent in:

 Do you have a photograph that perfectly captures the beauty of a place -- of a breathtaking peak or a picture-perfect seashore?
 Share it with the world.
 Simply send in your photograph (original photos only) to email@example.com (subject line: 'My travel pic'), along with your name, the name of the place, a short description of the photograph, when you visited and what you liked most about the place.
-We'll feature the best pics right here of rediff.com.
+We'll feature the best pics right here on rediff.com and in India Abroad